algolia/instantsearch/docgen/src/guide/Multi index.md

 You can use multiple `<InstantSearch/>` instances for cases like:

 * displaying hits from different indices
-* sharing a single SearchBox
+* sharing a single search box
 * any use case involving synchronizing widgets between different `<InstantSearch>` instances

 Two props on the [InstantSearch component](widgets/InstantSearch.html) can be used to inject searchState or be notified of searchState changes: